Araz-m/Mextremes-Replacement/README.md

 **Current Limitations**
-Under Development: The script is not yet fully optimized or reliable, especially for use in critical engineering applications.
+Under Development: The script is not yet fully optimized or reliable, especially for use in critical engineering applications. it can show min and max values for different parameters but for now all of them are in a single sheet! also it doesn't consider safety factors

 **Future Development Goals**
 Enhanced Data Validation: Implement input validation to ensure consistent data format and handle missing values.